The Elephant Map Project: Prints and Posters for sale now!

-Collaborating with wildlife conservation activist Katie Losey, I've created an illustrated map about African elephants as a fund-raiser to benefit The David Sheldrick Wildlife Trust, an organization dedicated to protecting and preserving Africa's wilderness and the creatures who live there.
+Wildlife conservation champion Katie Losey, I've created an illustrated map about African elephants as a fund-raiser to benefit The David Sheldrick Wildlife Trust, an organization dedicated to protecting and preserving Africa's wilderness and the creatures who live there.

-For sale in June 2017 will be a 24" square museum-quality archival pigment print of the map in a limited edition of 40.
+For sale beginning November 1, 2017 is a 24" square museum-quality archival pigment print of the map in a limited edition of 40.
 Each map, beautifully printed on Crane's Museo paper, is signed and numbered.
-Also for sale will be 24" square posters of the map in an unlimited edition.
-The original 4 x 4' square painted canvas will be auctioned off at DSWT's next gala.
-All net profits from the sales will go towards the DSWT.
+Also for sale are 24" square posters.
+The original 4 x 4' square painted canvas is spending the 2017-2018 academic year at Avenues School in New York City; after that, it will be sold to benefit the Sheldrick Trust.
+100% of net profits from the sales of prints, posters, and the original canvas will go towards DSWT.
+To purchase prints, visit the elephant map website: www.elephantmap.com.

 Everyone, it seems, loves elephants: their appeal is universal, and their ecological importance is inestimable.
 Buy a beautiful map and at the same time help make a difference.
 This map is suitable for all: children, parents, spouses, friends, students, and teachers.
 Though we are the species responsible for the endangered status of elephants, we are also the only species who can prevent their extinction.
 In the words of biologist Ian Redmond, "Save the elephants to save the forests to save the world."